 “I learned ways to adapt my strengths to meet the needs of my residents and others.”

 “The RA position is a resume booster because it is like a mini-career.
 Being an RA for three years shows my consistence and commitment.
 It has also increased my self-worth.
 Through the role, I have learned how to adhere and represent a policy that I do not necessarily believe in.
 I have also developed the ability to event-plan which will benefit me in my future.”

-How can I learn more about the RA position and Student Life?
+How can I learn more about the RA position and Residence Life?

 Please review the information provided on the RA Selection website and the SUNY Geneseo Residence Life website.
 You may also find information in the FAQ section.
 You may email the RA Selection Committee to ask questions as well.
 One of the best ways to learn more about the position is to ask an RA.
 You can find at least one in any Residence Hall.